thecodezone/wp-scripts/README.md

 - *development:* Your local development environment.
 Likely DevKinsta.
 - *staging:* The staging environment.
 Likely Kinsta.
-- *producction:* The production environment.
+- *production:* The production environment.
 Likely Kinsta.

 Once you've configured [WP CLI](https://developer.wordpress.org/cli/commands/), you can run CLI commands in each environment by using an `@alias` (`development` `@staging`, `@production`).
 For example: